Y2-WebApp-music/Chordio/README.md

 Using Vanila HTML, CSS and JavaScript we will able to develope our website, as well as using Node.js to handle package management.

 ### Languages/Frameworks
-REST API
+REST API,
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
 BCrypt

 ### Database